Ipstenu/dreamobjects/readme.txt

 That's actually not an error.
 WordPress kicks off cron jobs when someone visits your site, so if no one visted the site from 3am to 8am, then the job to backup wouldn't run until then.

-<strong>Nothings happening when I press the backup ASAP button.</strong>
+<strong>Why is nothing happening when I press the backup ASAP button?</strong>

 First turn on logging, then run it again.
 If it gives output, then it's running, so read the log to see what the error is.
 If it just 'stops', then it's a bug.
 If it says it can't upload the file to DreamObjects, it's probably size.